venice1200/TapClock/README.md

 The Display is shown after tapping or shaking the clock.<br>
 You can adjust the sensity by modify **mpu.setMotionDetectionThreshold** and/or **mpu.setMotionDetectionDuration** values<br>
-Starting with v0.5.5 you have to define two watch positions (in the sketch) to show the clock.
-Therefore you need<br>
-to calibrate your MPU with the WatchX_IMU_Zero_0x69.ino sketch from i2cdevlib/mpu6050 library or the uploaded version.<br>
 <br>

 Definitions: ULB = Upper Left Button (USB Side), URB/LRB = Upper/Lower Right Button<br>

 v0.5.7
-Sketch needs MPU calibating values which you can create with the WatchX_IMU_Zero_0x69.ino sketch.
+Sketch needs MPU calibrating values which you can create with the WatchX_IMU_Zero_0x69.ino sketch.
+Use the uploaded version.

 Menu/Stats
 * Time setting Menu